zkBob/memo-parser/README.md

 # memo-parser

 A small tool to parse zkBob Pool transaction's calldata.
-The following transactions are ccurrently supported:
+The following transactions are currently supported:

 | Contract method                                                    | Selector | Description                                                                                                |
 |--------------------------------------------------------------------|----------|------------------------------------------------------------------------------------------------------------|